microsoft/datashaper/javascript/react/docs/react.api.md

 // @public (undocumented)
 export function getLoadingOrchestrator(type: LoadingOrchestratorType): LoadingOrchestrator;

-// Warning: (ae-missing-release-tag) "groupBuilder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function groupBuilder(row: RowObject, existingGroups: GroupBySpec, actualLevel: number, totalLevelCount: number, items: RowObject[], sortDirection?: SortDirection, lazyLoadGroups?: boolean, sortColumn?: string, fatherIndex?: number): IGroup;

-// Warning: (ae-missing-release-tag) "GroupHeaderFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type GroupHeaderFunction = (meta?: ColumnMetadata, columnName?: string, props?: IDetailsGroupDividerProps | undefined) => any;

 // Warning: (ae-forgotten-export) The symbol "GuidanceProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "Guidance" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //